Ayu-hack/GeeksforGeeks-POTD-Solution/Mini Projects/Expense_tracker/README.md

 # Personal Expense Tracker

-A simple **Personal Expense Tracker** built with Python, featuring expense logging, category-based tracking, and visualizations via a pie chart.
+A simple personal expense tracker built using Python's Tkinter for the GUI and Matplotlib for visualizing expenses in a pie chart.

 ## Features

-- **Add Expenses**: Log expenses by amount, category, and optional date (defaults to today).
+- **Add Expenses**: Log your expenses with amount, category, and date.
-  - Categories available:
-    Grocery, Stationary, Electronics, Household, Clothing, Transport, Entertainment, Fast Food, Other

-- **View Expenses**: Displays a table of all logged expenses with the option to delete any entry.
+- **View Expenses**: View added expenses in a table format.

-- **Visualize Expenses**: A **pie chart** dynamically shows the distribution of expenses across different categories.

-- **Data Persistence**: All data is stored in `expenses.json`, so expenses persist even after the application is closed.
+- **Delete Expenses**: Delete any expense from the list.
+- **Pie Chart Visualization**: Visualize expenses by category with a dynamic pie chart.

+## Categories

+- Grocery
+- Stationary
+- Electronics
+- Household
+- Clothing
+- Transport
+- Entertainment
+- Fast Food
+- Other

+## Requirements

+- Python 3.x
+- `matplotlib`

 ## Installation

 1. Clone the repository:
     ```bash
     git clone https://github.com/yourusername/expense-tracker.git
-    cd expense-tracker
+    cd Expense-tracker
     ```

-2. Install required libraries: matplotlib
+2. Install `matplotlib`:

-3. Run the application:
     ```bash
-    python tracker.py
+    pip install matplotlib
     ```
+3. Run the app:
+    ```bash
+    python expenses.py
+    ```

 ## Usage

-1. **Add Expense**: Enter the amount, select the category, and add the expense (optional date input).
+1. **Add Expense**: Input amount, select category, and add the expense.
-2. **View & Delete Expenses**: Manage and delete expenses through the table view.
+2. **View & Delete Expenses**: Manage expenses through the table.
-3. **Pie Chart**: View a pie chart of expenses updated in real-time based on categories.
+3. **Pie Chart**: View real-time category breakdown of expenses.

+## License
+This project is licensed under the MIT License.